Airport Pick-Up and Temporary Housing

 Registration for classes/Tuition/Fee payments

-All degree-seeking international students have a registration hold until they check-in with the Global Education Office.
+All degree-seeking international students have a GEO registration hold until they check in with the Global Education Office.
 Students may have holds from other departments as well.
-Once you have checked in we will lift the GEO hold.
+Once you have attended the GEO check-in session we will lift the GEO hold.
 All holds must be lifted to register for classes.
+So, you should come to a GEO check-in session as soon as you arrive.
+All students should meet with an academic advisor before deciding on classes and should be sure they are registering for classes at the Albuquerque/Main campus.
+All registration is done online by logging in to my.unm.edu with your UNM Net ID (see below) once your holds are l